sn4k3/Sharky/README.md

 ![Shark sport finishing](https://images.squarespace-cdn.com/content/v1/5bae466429f2cc29475d636e/1557422944819-FPRMSZ12Z71GALUR8GIY/shark-fishing-tournament.jpg)

 #### Fishing:
 Finishing and catch sharks by accident is another problem, even when released they will get a hook stuck, they can fell pain!
-And it's not cool to have one stuck on thier mouth for how long!?
+And it's not cool to have one stuck on thier mouth.
+And for how long!?

 ![Shark finishing](https://www.scubadiving.com/sites/scubadiving.com/files/styles/500_1x_/public/images/2017/10/006-shark-with-hook-in-mouth.jpg)